benkuper/Spout-AfterEffects/README.md

 1) Put Spout.aex in the Plug-ins folder, inside a folder called "Spout"
 2) Launch AE, and create a composition, you should see "After Effects" in the available Spout shared textures.

+## Perhaps the most important
+If you like this plugin and have a real use for it, please consider making a donation or better even become a sponsor !